uxtely/ops-utils/orchestration-server/freebsd-autoinstall-iso-maker/README.md

 As it fetches a pre-determined continuation script, we can reuse the ISO to install location servers.
-Besides convenience, this way prevents exposing configs and setup scripts in the provider's ISOs pool.
-The downside, only one server can be created at a time, the ISO is served from a fixed URL.
+Besides convenience, this way prevents exposing configs and setup scripts in the hosting provider's ISOs pool.
+The downside, only one server can be created at a time; the ISO is served from a fixed URL.

 ## Build an ISO
 `sh /root/bootstrap-iso-creation.sh`

 But if Orch is a local VM, pass Orch's IP.
-Otherwise it uses the external IP.
+Otherwise, it uses the external IP.
 ```shell script
 sh /root/bootstrap-iso-creation.sh 10.0.0.220
 ```